airladon/FigureOne/docs/README.md

 });
 ```

 Both ways create the same element.
 The first way is more programatic and especially useful when extending shape creation classes.
-In comparison, the second way can allow you to layout an entire diagram in a single object that is compatible with JSON.
-This means it is relatively straight forward to share diagram elements between projects.
-When using code folding in an IDE, the second way also makes it easy to work with diagrams with many elements.
+In comparison, the second way can allow you to layout an entire figure in a single object that is compatible with JSON.
+This means it is relatively straight forward to share figure elements between projects.
+When using code folding in an IDE, the second way also makes it easy to work with figures with many elements.

 For most of the API reference, the second way will be used.

 ### Built-in Shapes

-There are several built in shape methods that can be used to create complex diagrams:
+There are several built in shape methods that can be used to create complex figures:

 -   <a href="#obj_line">line</a>
 -   <a href="#obj_polyline">polyline</a>